ishiel/QM-Wallboard/README.md

 * It uses Sinatra and HAML to present that data to a browser, and JQuery to update the data
 * I've used Blueprint CSS to get a quick, sane page layout but I may drop that as it's complete overkill
-* It's using JQuery hosted at Google Code rather than locally.
-Just laziness on my part really.
+* It's using JQuery 1.4.2 for the AJAX refreshing
 * I've ripped off the following document massively.
 Well, why reinvent the wheel: http://www.digitalhobbit.com/2009/11/08/building-a-twitter-filter-with-sinatra-redis-and-tweetstream/
 * The colour scheme is stolen from here: